suyulu/suyulu.github.io/misc.md

 Ref: Mastering Large Datasets With Python, Manning, Page 52.

-### 3. Conda command and virtual environment in batch command file
+### 3. Conda registration and virtual environment in batch command file

 There is a fast manner to register conda's path to windows system.
 Conda includes a well-prepared python code to register Conda.
 The file is `C:\Users\\[User's name]\anaconda3\Tools\scripts\win_add2path.py`